 We've fitted accessible help points on the platforms of all our stations.
-Each one gives the latest information about train times and can be used for emergency calls or to get information about the station or the train service.
+Each one provides the latest information about train times, can be used for emergency calls, to get information about the train service, or to make us aware that you are at an unstaffed station and require assistance.